arfar/magic_finder/README.md

    - find more here: https://mtg.wiki/page/List_of_Magic_slang/Card_nicknames

 ## TODO / FIXME / BUGS / Code improvements
- * Do some kind of "Display All" kind of thing
+ * Do some kind of "Display All" kind of thing.
    For example, searching "Tezzeret" gives a bunch of cards and I'm not sure which one I want (other than probably the type - but there's still a bunch of Planeswalkers)
  * Figure out (if possible) to make the Scryfall URI (L?) clickable in `rofi`.
  * Optionally, put the Scryfall URI into the clipboard.